Aztec Camera: Causes

-On 21 January 1985, alongside Orange Juice, The Woodentops and Everything But The Girl, Aztec Camera raised an estimated £18,000 for the striking miners of the National Union of Mineworkers (NUM) through a fundraising event at the Brixton Academy—the year-long strike concluded six weeks later.
+On 21 January 1985, alongside Orange Juice, the Woodentops and Everything but the Girl, Aztec Camera raised an estimated £18,000 for the striking miners of the National Union of Mineworkers (NUM) through a fundraising event at the Brixton Academy—the year-long strike concluded six weeks later.

-Following the release of the Love album, the band was invited to perform at a benefit concert for the Campaign for Nuclear Disarmament (CND) organisation in the late 1980s.
+Following the release of the Love album, the band were invited to perform at a benefit concert for the Campaign for Nuclear Disarmament (CND) organisation in the late 1980s.
 Frame explained in a television interview prior to the concert that he was merely the entertainment and would not deliver any speeches.

 In 1990, Aztec Camera contributed the song "Do I Love You?" to the Cole Porter tribute album Red Hot + Blue that was produced by the Red Hot Organization.
 The proceeds from the album benefited HIV/AIDS research.

 Awards and accolades

-The band's album Love was among the nominations for "Best British Album" at the 1989 BRIT Awards.
-"Somewhere in My Heart", the second single from Love, was the band's biggest hit, reaching No. 3 on the UK Singles Chart.
+The band's album Love was among the nominations for "Best British Album" at the 1989 Brit Awards.
+"Somewhere in My Heart", the third single from Love, was the band's biggest hit, reaching No. 3 on the UK Singles Chart.
 Following the release of the Stray album, "Good Morning Britain" was considered to be a comeback for Frame, as the preceding single "The Crying Scene" had only reached No. 70 in the UK.